-The Port Authority does not have any responsibility for the operation and maintenance of the Memorial, the Memorial/Museum or the VOEC.
+The Port Authority does not have any responsibility for the operation and maintenance of the Memorial, the Memorial/Museum or the Visitor Orientation and Education Center ("VOEC").
 The Memorial Plaza was substantially completed and opened for public access on September 11, 2011.
+The museum and VOEC opened to the public on May 21, 2014.